Snowing The Goalie? What Is Snowing In Ice Hockey?

 3. Ville Leino (Boston Bruins vs Buffalo Sabres)

-Ville Leino, while he played for the Sabres, received a misconduct penalty for snowing the goalie of the Bruins.
-It was during the second period of the game, just six minutes to the end, that he was given an unsportsmanlike penalty.
+While he was a member of the Sabres, Ville Leino was given a misconduct penalty for snowing the Bruins’ goalie.
+Only six minutes before the end of the second period of the game, he received an unsportsmanlike penalty.

 Dangers Of Snowing In Ice Hockey